 - It is good practice to make sure that the server is working correctly before you install an optional component. - Keep the working area clean, and place removed components on a flat and smooth surface that does not shake or tilt. - Do not attempt to lift an object that might be too heavy for you.
 If you have to lift a heavy object, read the following precautions carefully: - Make sure that you can stand steadily without slipping. - Distribute the weight of the object equally between your feet. - Use a slow lifting force.
-Never move suddenly or twist when you lift a heavy object. - To avoid straining the muscles in your back, lift by standing or by pushing up with your leg muscles. - Back up all important data before you make changes related to the disk drives.
+Never move suddenly or twist when you lift a heavy object. - To avoid straining the muscles in your back, lift by standing or by pushing up with your leg muscles. - Make sure that you have an adequate number of properly grounded electrical outlets for the server, monitor, and other devices.